HMagda/budget-app/README.md

 # Budget App

-A simple yet powerful React app for tracking income and expenses.
+A React app for tracking income and expenses made with TypeScript, and SCSS (CSS preprocessor).
+ChartJS was also incorporated into the application to provide a clear and powerful visual representation.

 # Getting Started